chapstech/olivierchaput/README.md

 - 👋 Hi, I’m @olivierchaput
-- 👀 I’m interested in GameDev, CyberSecurity, ML
+- 👀 I’m interested in IT, GameDev, ML
 - 🌱 I’m currently learning Python, GO and ML
 - 💞️ I’m looking to collaborate on ML initiatives
 - 📫 Reach me on twitter @ChapsTech